-A Letter of Permission is a document issued by the postsecondary institution the student is enrolled in a program at.
-It permits a credential student to take one or more courses at another institution to be used towards their credential.
+A Letter of Permission (LOP) is a document that states that a post secondary institution will allow the course be transfered in.
+It is issued by the postsecondary institution the student is enrolled in a program at.
 The Letter of Permission is a means of tracking the courses you take at other institutions.
 The letter also indicates to the external institution that you are a visiting student and provides you information regarding the transfer credit that will be awarded for external courses.
+While most students who submit a LOP would like the requested course(s) fit as a substitution into their program regulations, receiving the letter does not guarantee the course will fit.